baehyunsol/Sodigy/spec.md

 fn three() = 3;
 ```

-In sodigy, type annotations are always optional.
+In sodigy, type annotations are (almost) always optional.
 Adding a type annotation might make your code more readable.
 Use `->` to state the return type of the function.

 ```sodigy
 fn add(x: Int, y: Int) -> Int = x + y;